zongqianwu/zongqianwu.github.io/_pages/about.md

 My research interest includes <span style="color: #00f;">few-shot learning, prompt learning, vision-language models and graph representation learning</span>.
 I have published 5+ papers at the top international AI conferences such as AAAI, IJCAI, ACM Multimedia.

+If you are interested in me, please contact wkzongqianwu@gmail.com.

 # 🔥 News
 - *2023.11*: &nbsp;🎉🎉 One paper accepted by AAAI 2024!
 - *2023.09*: &nbsp;⛄⛄ Invited to serve as AAAI 2024 PC member.